International & Sprint Distance

 USAT rules prohibit any participant from using, wearing, or carrying a headset, radio, headphones, personal audio device, or any other item deemed dangerous by the head referee.
 This is for the safety of all participants.

 The awards party begins as soon as you cross the finish line!
-Be sure to stick around for fruit, snacks, pizza, black beans & rice and fresh baked cookies.
+Be sure to stick around for fruit, snacks, pizza, black beans & rice and cookies.
 The top three participants in each age category will receive a trophy and there is a separate collegiate category of awards.

 Results & Awards

 Race results will be posted online immediately following the race.

 The Longleaf Triathlon reserves the right to cancel the race or move to a later time in the event of inclement weather, emergency, or natural disaster.
 In the event of cancellation, there will be no refund of entry fees.
 However, the USAT fee, if pre-paid, will be refunded.

 GOOD LUCK & HAVE A SAFE RACE!